cloudfoundry/bosh-cli/docs/cli_workflow.md

 You should use `disk_pools` if you want to use disk cloud_properties.

 In this case the CLI calls the `create_disk` CPI method with the provided size.
-Additionally, the disk CID is persisted in `deployment.json` in the same folder as the deployment manifest.
+Additionally, the disk CID is persisted in deployment state file in the same folder as the deployment manifest.

 ## 13. Attaching disk